ADVISORY-Changes to Indian stock market coverage

-MUMBAI, March 15 Please note that Reuters has changed the format for Indian stock market reports.
+March 13 Please note that Reuters has changed the format for Indian stock market reports.

 A new STOCKS TO WATCH report previewing shares that could come into play during the trading session will replace the previously issued pre-open market report.

 Throughout the day, regular MARKET EYE snippets that profile hot stocks and index moves will replace the previous market reports.
-The items can be accessed by typing MARKETEYE into a quote box.
+The items can be accessed via in a quote box.

 The session will conclude with a regular closing market report, detailing all the day's action in Indian stock markets.